fisharebest/webtrees/README.md

 by typing **http://_url to your site_/data/config.ini.php** in your web browser.

-The most likely result is an "access denied" message like this:
+The most likely result is an “access denied” message like this:

     Forbidden